yinxiangshi/SMAPI/src/StardewModdingAPI.Installer/readme.txt

 3. Copy the files from the "internal/Windows" folder (on Windows) or "internal/Mono" folder (on Linux/Mac) into your game folder.
 The `StardewModdingAPI.exe` file should be right next to the game's executable.
+4.
-4. If you use Steam, see the install guide above to enable achievements and overlay.
+  - Windows only: if you use Steam, see the install guide above to enable achievements and overlay.
 Otherwise, just run StardewModdingAPI.exe in your game folder to play with mods.

+  - Linux/Mac only: rename the "StardewValley" file (no extension) to "StardewValley-original", and "StardewModdingAPI" (no extension) to "StardewValley".
+Now just launch the game as usual to play with mods.